eaamankwah/Operationalizing-Machine-Learning-using-Azure/README.md

 ## **Step 6 - Consume Model Endpoints**

-The provided endpoint.py script was edited by providing the appropriate primary key and scoring url, which was used to interact with the deployed best model.
+The provided endpoint.py script was edited by providing the appropriate primary key and scoring URL, which was used to interact with the deployed best model.
-This script issuesd a POST request to the deployed model and GETs a JSON response that was printed to the git bash terminal.
+This script issued a POST request to the deployed model and GETs a JSON response that was printed to the git bash terminal.
 The image below shows the output of the endpoint.py script execution.

 ![endpoint.py execution](https://github.com/eaamankwah/Operationalizing-Machine-Learning-using-Azure/blob/main/screenshots/ss18.png)

-## **Apache Bechmark (optional step)**
+## **Apache Benchmark (optional step)**

 A benchmark is used to create a baseline or acceptable performance measure that check the health of the endpoint.
-The Apache Benchmark (ab) was run against the HTTP API using the same  authentication key and url to retrieve performance results.
+The Apache Benchmark (ab) was run against the HTTP API using the same  authentication key and URL to retrieve performance results.
 During the endpoint.py execution, a  data.json file was created, which was used to  HTTP POST to the endpoint.
 The following screenshots indicated that no requests were failed during the benchmark.sh launch:

 ![benchmark launch](https://github.com/eaamankwah/Operationalizing-Machine-Learning-using-Azure/blob/main/screenshots/ss19.png)